 Let’s say you’re collecting customer data using POS software.
 If you’re going to share that information with your marketing team or a third-party analyst, the customer’s name, address, phone number, and other personal information must be removed or altered.

 These types of regulations control the way you store data as well, even if you’re not sharing it.
-By removing personal identifiers and storing them separately from the rest of the data, it helps conceal personal identities in the event of a hack or data breach.
+Removing personal identifiers and storing them separately from the rest of the data helps conceal personal identities in the event of a hack or data breach.

 For companies that store credit card data, primary account numbers must be encrypted to remain PCI (payment cayman card industry) compliant.
 This encryption process must be built into the data governance policies.